Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/05-authtest-create.md

 2. Go to step 9 and enter something into the input field.
 3. Press send and check the console.
 You should see the following response:
 ![screenshot](assets/05-auth-create.PNG)
+4. Note that the response will hold whatever value that you added to the input field.
+5. Just for practice and orientation, it's also a good idea to go and see how this data has saved to Postgres.
+You'll want to refresh the table and redo the query.

+### Task
+For the next few modules you'll need an id number of the item you've just created.
+For instance, in the screenshot above, our id number is '4'.
+Your id number will probably be '1' or '2'.
+Just make sure that you remember that number value.